 If you’re falling in love with the idea of gardening for the first time or reigniting a love affair, the Native Plant Project e-nursery is a great place to start.
-Now with over 100 varieties ready to pick, mix and create a Native Plant Box for delivery to your door, these latest additions to the online nursery will add interest to your garden, large or small.
+With an ever evolving line up of over 100 varieties ready to pick, mix and create a Native Plant Box for delivery to your door, these latest additions to the online nursery will help you start something…. large or small.

 Backhousia citriodora ~ Lemon Myrtle